Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her

-For years before the show, Extreme Couponing was a big hit, I have taught coupon classes in the community.
+For years before the show, Extreme Couponing was a big hit, and I have taught coupon classes in the community.
 Over the years, people asked me if I would teach them how to teach a class on this subject.
 I will share my tips with you now so that those of you who want to share your knowledge of saving money with coupons can teach others.

 First, decide what your goal will be.
 Do you want to share your information with family and friends only?
 Or do you want to make money from giving formal classes?
 Here are two lists of where you can teach:

 - For Fun: your own home, your friend's or neighbor's homes, at a church, a library, a Mom's Club, a MOPS Club, a La Leche League Group, a school as a program for parents.